 Without wishing to complicate the process more than necessary, you may wish to consider whether or not you wish to provide guest network services to non-Govroam visitors.
 These may be visitors from UK organisation not participating in Govroam, overseas visitors, delegates from outside the community to conferences and contractors.
 Some organisations only offer Govroam services now!

-Recommended reading is the Jisc guide on provision\of\network\access\for\guests
+Recommended reading is the Jisc guide on provision of network access for guests https://community.jisc.ac.uk/library/janet-policies/guest-and-public-network-access

-Govroam version required: https://community.jisc.ac.uk/library/janet-policies/guest-and-public-network-access